P-Harvey/mpmapth_demo/README.md

 ## **Overview**

 This repository contains a demonstration of the [`mpmath`](https://mpmath.org/) library ([version 1.3.0](https://mpmath.org/doc/current/index.html)) in Python.
 It provides examples and explanations of key features and functionalities offered by `mpmath` for visualizing functional phase diagrams in the complex plane This demo is intended for anyone interested in exploring and using `mpmath` for high-precision numerical computations in Python.
-This would not be possible without the work done by the package's creator, [Fredrik Johansson](https://github.com/fredrik-johansson).
+This would not be possible without the work done by the package's [creative team](https://github.com/fredrik-johansson).

 ## **Features**